Last Updated: 15th December 2024

-The average cost of electricity per kWh in the UK is 24.50p.
+The average cost of electricity per kWh in the UK is currently 24.50p.
 That is a 9.7% increase compared to previous energy price cap rates.
 Here is the breakdown per region:

 Region | Average Electricity Price (p/kWh) |